Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

     - adding new parameters
     - marking other parameters as deprecated
-    - create a testcase for the old usage syntax
+    - create a test case for the old usage syntax
     - increase the minor version number of the module (0.x)

 2. Introduce breaking changes